croningp/dropfactory/doc/geneva_wheel.md

 ### Principle

-The mechanism driving a Geneva wheel provides a robust way to precisely turn a shaft from a given angle from a continuous motion of the driving motor.
+The mechanism driving a Geneva wheel provides a robust way to precisely turn a plateau step by step for a given angle from a continuous motion of the driving motor.
 Importantly, the plateau is mechanically locked into position between each turn.
 The principle is visualized in the animation below.

 ![Genava Wheel Gif](../media/gif/geneva_mechanism_animation.gif)